 This is a policy condition that gives an insurer the right to seek recovery for a loss that has been paid from an identified party who is at fault.

 This coverage provides protection against the standard 'Act' cover as well for damages caused to third party vehicles.

 Benefits payable under Personal Accident policies where disability is short-term, such as not being able to work as a result of the injury sustained in an accident.

-Commonly defined as use of violence for political ends.
+Commonly defined as the use of violence for political ends.
 The term “terrorism” usually also includes any violence intended to put the public in a state of fear.
 Property and Liability Insurance have the Terrorism Exclusion incorporated.

 VALUED OR AGREED VALUE POLICY

 The value in a valued policy is agreed during negotiations to conclude the contract.
-This is available to collectors for fine arts or vintage cars for example.
+This is available to collectors for fine arts or vintage cars, for example.

 Unit 303 Block A, Pusat Dagangan Phileo Damansara II.

 No.15,Jalan 16/11.Off Jalan Damansara,